LucaScalenghe/File-Filter-Copyer/README.md

 # File-Filter-Copyer
-Small script that filters the files you need and moves them in another directory, but only the filtered ones
+Small scripts that help with the creation of smaller datasets that are more manageable.
+You can do filtering, creation of train/test/val splits of big datasets and then check the statistics of the various splits with respecto to the original source dir.